prtkjha01/liv-fit-client/README.md

 - Efficient state management using Pinia.
 - Visualization of fitness data through interactive charts using Chart.js.
 - TypeScript for improved code quality and maintainability.

+### Contributing

+We welcome contributions!
+Feel free to submit issues and pull requests.

+- Fork the repository.
+- Create a new branch: `git checkout -b feature-name`.
+- Make your changes and commit: `git commit -m 'Add feature'`.
+- Push to the branch: `git push origin feature-name`.
+- Open a pull request.

+Code to the Liv Fit server can be found [here](https://github.com/prtkjha01/liv-fit-server)